 ARCIMBOLDO was designed and developed to run on a local machine accessing a local or remote grid environment.
 However, current releases of all of our programs include the option of running the programs in multiprocessing on a single machine.
 When using a grid, the program will run on a local machine distributing computationally demanding jobs on the grid.
 Currently, we support Condor, SGE/Opengrid, MOAB and Torque.

-Programs are distributed as executable binaries, so there are no library dependencies.
-Nevertheless, some third party software is required:
+Programs are distributed through pip, which automatically installs all the required python dependencies.
+Also, some third party software is required:

 The required software is available from each project website and is most likely already installed in any macromolecular crystallography laboratory.